Biden asks Congress for $33 billion for Ukraine aid, pleads again for COVID funds - NewsBreak

 Biden said during his address Thursday that changes would “ensure that when the oligarchs’ assets are sold off, funds can be used directly to remedy the harm Russia caused and help rebuild Ukraine.”

-The post Biden asks Congress for $33 billion for Ukraine aid, pleads again for COVID funds appeared first on Nebraska Examiner .
+The post Biden asks Congress for $33 billion for Ukraine aid, pleads again for COVID funds appeared first on Florida Phoenix .

 Comments / 0